patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/layouts/grid.md

 ## Usage

 Grid items can be ordered in a number of ways to create groups.
-The span value of all grid items must equal 12, but this can be acheived through any combination of section sizes.
+The span value of all grid items must equal 12, but this can be achieved by combining different section sizes.

-For example, our [basic React example](/layouts/grid) organizes the following grid:
+For example, the [basic grid React example](/layouts/grid) is organized to create the following grid:

 ![Grid from React example](./img/original-grid-span.png)

-However, by following the rule that all items should span up to 12, the grid can easily be modified and readjusted:
+However, by following the rule that section sizes can be customized as long as the span equals 12, the grid structure can easily be modified and adjusted to your needs:

 ![Adjusted React example grid](./img/adjusted-grid-span.png)